Search information and news from State of Michigan executive branch departments below.

 The Michigan Department of Education (MDE), under the direction of the Superintendent of Public Instruction, carries out the policies of the State Board of Education.
 The department implements federal and state legislative mandates in education.

-The Michigan Department of Environmental Quality (DEQ) promotes wise management of Michigan's air, land, and water resources to support a sustainable environment, healthy communities, and vibrant economy.
+The Michigan Department of Environment, Great Lakes, and Energy (EGLE) promotes wise management of Michigan's air, land, and water resources to support a sustainable environment, healthy communities, and vibrant economy.

 The Michigan Department of Health and Human Services (MDHHS) strives to promote better health outcomes, reduce health risks, and support stable and safe families while encouraging self-sufficiency.